AksAreeb/VirtualAssistant/README.md

 ## Overview

-**DeboAI** is a virtual assistant designed to assist you with various tasks.
+**UN-NAMED** is a virtual assistant designed to assist you with various tasks.
 It draws inspiration from the Computer Science teacher David Debono, incorporating personality traits that add a unique touch to your interactions.
 Explore its features and discover the influence of its inspiration as you continue to use it.

 ## Setup